Your Guide to Mosquito & Tick Defense: DEET vs. Picaridin vs. Permethrin

 - Pros:

-- Generally considered safe for kids and pregnant women when used as directed
+- Generally considered safe for children and pregnant or breastfeeding women when used as directed

 - Cons: